toolx-dev/toolx/docs/QuickStart.md

 ---
 # Quick CLI Usage

 ToolX can be quickly used via the CLI with the `npx` command.
-For example:
+Combine all files in the current directory:

 ```bash
 npx @toolx/combine
 ```

-Or, after installing a tool globally,
+Or, without `npx` after installing a tool globally,

 ```bash
 npm i @toolx/combine -g